goblimey/ntripcaster/README.md

-BKG's original build and installation instructions are [here](https://github.com/goblimey/ntripcaster/blob/master/ntripcaster/README.txt) They include some manual steps, to be followed once the software is built:
+BKG's original build and installation instructions are [here](https://github.com/goblimey/ntripcaster/blob/master/ntripcaster/README.txt) They include some manual steps, to be followed once the software is built.
+Docker uses completely automated builds, so I've reworked things to allow this.
+With this version of the caster, you start by producing a couple of configuration files and the rest of the process is automatic.

+You just need to set up
+two configuration files called sourcetable.dat and ntripcaster.conf.
+The distribution includes an example of each file.

+The important bit of BKG's insructions is this:

 "Go to the configuration directory and rename "sourcetable.dat.dist" and "ntripcaster.conf.dist" to "sourcetable.dat" and "ntripcaster.conf".